pivotal/docs-tap/tap-gui/auth.hbs.md

 ## <a id='config-auth-prov'></a> Configure an authentication provider

-Configure a supported authentication provider or a custom OpenID Connect (OIDC) provider:
+Configure a supported authentication provider or a custom OIDC provider:

 - To configure a supported authentication provider, see the [Backstage authentication documentation](https://backstage.io/docs/auth/).

-- To configure a custom OpenID Connect (OIDC) provider, edit your `tap-values.yaml` file or your custom configuration file to include an OIDC authentication provider.
+- To configure a custom OIDC provider, edit your `tap-values.yaml` file or your custom configuration file to include an OIDC authentication provider.
   Configure the OIDC provider with your OAuth App values.
 For example: